derharry/svelte-zeeltephp/README.md

 ### Key Methods, Classes & Components

 #### `zp_fetch_api(fetch, router, [, data, method, headers])` (Svelte)
-  Handles most use cases for fetching data from the PHP api.
+  Handles most use cases for fetching data from the backend.
   <br> Uses Svelte's fetch which needs to be passed as parameter and ZP_ApiRouter for the routing details.
   <br> This method has overloads.
 See `zp.fetch.api.js / zp_fetch_api()` for more details.